MicrosoftDocs/learn/learn-pr/aspnetcore/secure-aspnet-core-identity/includes/7-configure-multi-factor-authentication.md

-In the previous unit, you learned how ASP.NET Core Identity implements time-based one-time password (TOTP) for multi-factor authentication (MFA).
+In the previous unit, you learned how ASP.NET Core Identity implements time-based one-time password (TOTP) for multifactor authentication (MFA).
 In this unit, you customize the existing **Configure authenticator app** form to provide a QR code that contains the registration key.

 ## Generating QR codes